-- If you do not intend to use investment income to speed up your mortgage payments, you can choose to go with well-diversified funds that can be held for the long-term.
-By deferring your capital gains to the future, you can benefit from even more favourable taxation on the capital gains, compared to dividends and interest-income.
+- If you do not intend to use investment income to speed up your mortgage payments, you can choose to go with well-diversified funds that can be held for the long term.
+By deferring your capital gains to the future, you can benefit from even more favourable taxation on capital gains compared to dividends and interest income.

 - The Smith Manoeuvre does not change the principal residence exemption status of your home.
 If you sell your home later, it will not be subject to capital gains tax as a result of using this strategy.

 - After paying off your mortgage using the Smith Manoeuvre, you should ideally now own a sizeable investment account and can choose to either: sell off some of your investments to pay off your HELOC debt or keep your investments and just keep paying any interest due on your HELOC loan.
 Interest amounts paid on the HELOC will remain deductible.

 - The Smith Manoeuvre is not for risk-averse investors.
 Leverage will amplify your gains and worsen your losses.
 Consider seeking financial advice from a professional if you are considering executing this strategy.